 There you have it!
 The stroke tapers from one end to the other, creating a nice fluid and pointed stroke in a simple click of a button.

-The cutout style we're about to begin is very similar to the inline style because we'll be utilizing the profile selector again for our strokes.
+The cutout style we're about to begin is very similar to the inline style because we'll be using the profile selector again for our strokes.
 It's a very quick process.

 Next, draw a line that's about a third of the length of the vertical stem.
 Only draw one line because you can then copy and paste it across the rest of the letterform.
 It should end up looking like the above image after all of your copying and pasting is completed.

 Lastly, just as we did in Step 3 of the "Inline Style" section, navigate your cursor upwards to the profile selector.
 With your strokes selected, instead of selecting the first tapering option, we're going to select the triangular-looking shape, just like the image above.
 That profile will make the base of your stroke flat, while the rest of it tapers.
 It'll essentially create a triangle shape that'll cut out your stems.